MJingv/gogogo/dic2.md

 ai travel

 - ai could possibly help you plan your next big trip
-- travel company start to inter chatgpt and other ai tack into their platform assist to travel with booking flights and crafts internal vary
+- travel company start to *integrate* chatgpt and other ai *tech* into their platform to assist *travelers* with booking flights and *crafting* *itinerary*
-- j gets now for more is j fight for his year and chef of *entrepreneur* *magazine*
+- *joining* us now for more is jf, *he's the editor-in-chief of* *entrepreneur* *magazine*
-- this is surely entrepreneur your think ,with could with entrepreneur with the business too
+- this is surely an entrepreneurial thing ,*but* it could *put some*  entrepreneurs out of business too
-- so explain how this works and if there is any limitation
+- so explain *to us* how this works and if *it has* any limitation
-- well,you can put some entrepreneur that business you could also create some new entrepreneur
+- well,you can put some entrepreneur *out* of business ,it could also create some new entrepreneur
 - so let me start with an example
-- i'm currently on vacation in bcr,so last night i went on chatgpt and i said, my wife is food sn ,which is true she addimate herself,i said my wife is food s ,where can i take her for nice *restaurant* date night in bcr
+- i'm currently on vacation in bcr,so last night i went on chatgpt and i said, my wife is food *snob* ,which is true, she *would admit* herself,i said my wife is food *snob* ,where can i take her for a nice *restaurant* date night in bcr
 - it came back with six options immediately i show them to my wife she said,not bad, and this is the beginning
-- this tools can create entire iterate vary for you ,that's the reason why the industry is so interesting and it start to *integrate* chatgpt
+- this tools can create entire *itinerary*  for you ,that's the reason why the industry is so interested and they're starting to *integrate* chatgpt
-- there're a lots of stores start up doing it ,but also a big player that can spit your creating chat bowls ,you can uss to plan your next trip
+- there are a lots of  *startup* doing it ,but also a big player *like Expedia* that are creating chat *bots* ,you can uss to plan your next trip
-- so that's very interesting use ai
+- so that's very interesting use *of* ai
-- i was tell again for spring b trip ,i actually might through 3 options are *available*
+- i was telling ed for spring *break* trip ,i actually might through 3 options are *available*
-- we plan ourselves and then we also hire a travel agent
+- we planned *it* ourselves,*but* then we also hire a travel agent
-- and i also find the app,there was an ai app in to plan the inter for me ,and alternately we end up scape the travel agent and the ai app did really durable for me
+- and i also find the app,there was an ai app to plan the *itinerary* for me ,and *ultimately* we end up *scrapping* the travel agent and the ai app *didn't* really *do it* for me
-- because part of the joy of getting ready for vacation is the weeks and weeks planning for me
+- because part of the joy of getting ready for vacation is the weeks and weeks of planning for me
-- so i'd like to network
+- so i'd like *doing that work*
 - i want to ask you why would someone choose to use ai to plan your vacation
 - well,it's fiction,and let's be clear ,no body including people who make artificial intelligent tools is saying,this is the only thing you need,or it is going to replace everything